zilch/type-route/README.md

 }
 ```

 The [`link`](https://typehero.org/type-route/docs/api-reference/route/link) property is an object with an `href` property and an `onClick` function.
 You need both to [properly render](https://typehero.org/type-route/docs/guides/rendering-links) a link for a single page application.
-Immediately destructing these into the properties of the `<a>` tag allows for ergonomic use.
+Immediately destructing `link` into the properties of an `<a>` tag makes usage simple.
 [Programmatic navigation](https://typehero.org/type-route/docs/guides/programmatic-navigation) is possible with the [`push`](https://typehero.org/type-route/docs/api-reference/route/push) and [`replace`](https://typehero.org/type-route/docs/api-reference/route/replace) functions of a specific route.

 ## Next Steps

 Hopefully that was enough to point you in the right direction!

 If you need more guidance there is a full runnable version of the above example on the [React](https://typehero.org/type-route/docs/guides/simple-react-example) page.
-The Guides section of the documentation has detailed overviews and examples for most use cases.
-Additionally, the API Reference section has descriptions and examples for each part of the API.
+The "Guides" section of the documentation has detailed overviews and examples for most use cases.
+Additionally, the "API Reference" section has descriptions and examples for each part of the API.

 ---